wcfrobert/wthisj/README.md

 In practice, the equation above is only good for preliminary estimates.
 Moment transfers are always present, and can arise from unequal spans, uneven load distribution, uneven stiffness, and many other reasons.
 It is not reasonable to assume zero moment transfer, especially at edge and corner columns.
 Concrete buildings are monolithic after all - there is no such thing as pinned in concrete design.

 To account for the effect of moment transfer, ACI-318 provides an equation that is should remind you of the combined elastic stress formulas ($P/A + My/I$).
-Please note that although there is a $\pm$ sign for the second term, it is not always the case that both positive and negative unbalanced moments are possible.
+Please note that although there is a $\pm$ sign for the second term, it is not always the case that both positive and negative values are possible.
 For example, an edge column will always have unbalanced moment on one-side.

 $$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_v M_{sc} c}{J_c}$$